The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.

 What Are "Onlays" and "3/4 Crowns?"

 Onlays and 3/4 crowns are variations on the technique of dental crowns.
 The difference between these crowns and the crowns discussed previously is their coverage of the underlying tooth.
 The "traditional" crown covers the entire tooth; onlays and 3/4 crowns cover the underlying tooth to a lesser extent.

 On average, dental crowns last between five and 15 years.
 The life span of a crown depends on the amount of "wear and tear" the crown is exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting fingernails, and using your teeth to open packaging).

 While a crowned tooth does not require any special care, remember that simply because a tooth is crowned does not mean the tooth is protected from decay or gum disease.
 Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day, flossing daily -- especially around the crown area where the gum meets the tooth -- and rinsing with an antibacterial mouthwash at least once a day.

 How Much Do Crowns Cost?

-Costs of crowns vary depending on what part of the country you live in and on the type of crown selected (for example, porcelain crowns are typically more expensive than gold crowns, which are typically more expensive than porcelain-fused-to-metal crowns).
-Generally, crowns can range in cost from $600 to $1500 or more per crown.
-A portion of the cost of crowns is generally covered by insurance.
+Costs of crowns vary depending on what part of the country you live in and on the type of crown selected (porcelain versus gold, for example).
+Generally, crowns can range in cost from $800 to $1700 or more per crown.
+A portion of the cost of a crown is generally covered by insurance.
 To be certain, check with your dental insurance company.